smartinez03/BRIDGEUP_ClimateCoders/guides/GitHub_guide.md

     * Type **git add about_me.txt**.
 This lets git know you're ready to make a change.
 If you make a lot of changes, you could also do **git add .** so all the changes are added.
     * Type **git commit -m** \"\<Your message here\>\".
 Change \[Your message here\] to explain why you&#39;re making the change – i.e. &quot;Adding in my name&quot; etc.

 - [ ] 12.
 Next, you&#39;ll upload this change to your online repository.
 Type **git push origin master**.
-This tells git to send the changes you made on your **master** branch to the repository that your forked repository on GitHub.
+This tells git to send the changes you made on the **master** branch of you repository to the forked repository on GitHub.